Capital Dividend Accounts

 - Capital dividends received from other private corporations

-The CDA supports the fundamental principle of tax integration in Canada regarding taxing private corporations and their shareholders.
+Regarding a CDA and taxes, the CDA supports the fundamental principle of tax integration in Canada regarding taxing private corporations and their shareholders.
 Integration attempts to recognize that income earned by a private corporation and then distributed to shareholders as a dividend should be subject to approximately the same amount of tax as if the income had been earned by the shareholders directly.

 How does my corporation track the Capital Dividend Account?